Infinity666/ansible-ffrgb/README.md

 The vault password must be stored in `.vault_pass`.

-The *only* supported distributions to deploy roles on is debian stretch and buster (stretch may be too old for prometheus).
+The *only* supported distributions to deploy roles on is debian buster.

 ## Running Ansible